 - receive and consider reports submitted by CSR management in relation to CSR WHSE audit program and results;

-- review community activities ad CSR workplace giving program for the year;
+- review charitable contributions and CSR workplace giving program for the year;

 - receive and consider presentations by business unit managers on the WHSE management and performance of their operations;

 - require management to provide any other additional information the Committee believes it should receive to enable it to fulfil its functions; and